new_releasesMost Recently Opened

 The 25 newest golf courses in Oregon, ranked by most recent year of opening.

-The newest golf course in Oregon on Stymie is Old Macdonald in Bandon, designed by Tom Doak & Jim Urbina, opening in 2010.
+The newest golf course in Oregon on Stymie is Bandon Sheep Ranch in Coos Bay, designed by Bill Coore & Ben Crenshaw, opening in 2020.
 Modern golf courses tend to feature wider fairways, larger and more contoured greens, routing optimized for today's distance, and turf chosen for water efficiency — reflecting how the game and the construction industry have evolved.

 If you want pristine conditioning, modern practice facilities, and layouts designed around how the ball actually flies today, start at the top of this list.
 Newer courses also tend to be the most accessible — often built around real-estate communities with lodging on site, making them natural picks for golf-trip home bases.